joetessy/BeatMachine/README.md

 ### Tracks

-Users can access a general feed of audio tracks on the home page that are fetched from the database on page load.
-Tracks, images, and user avatars are attached using the Paperclip attachment Gem and hosted on Amazon Web Services.
+Users can access a general feed of audio tracks on a home page that are fetched from the database when the page loads.
+Tracks, images, and user avatars are attached using the Paperclip attachment gem and are hosted on Amazon Web Services.
 In addition to the general feed, Each user has a profile page that displays their own tracks.
 Users can upload, edit and delete their own tracks from their profile page.
 Tracks also have their own respective show page where users can add comments.
-Users have the ability to delete their own comments as well as any comments on one of their track's pages.
+Users have the ability to delete their own comments as well as any comments on one of their track show pages.

 ![image of track page](/docs/wireframes/5-Track.png)